mattcaron/misc_notes/install.xubuntu.20.04.md

          sudo ufw allow from 192.168.9.0/24 to any port 27036 proto tcp comment 'steam' sudo ufw allow from 192.168.9.0/24 to any port 27037 proto tcp comment 'steam'

   1. Add gcdemu

          sudo apt-add-repository ppa:cdemu/ppa
          sudo apt install gcdemu

+  1. Install modern DOSBox (dosbox-staging)

+     20.04 ships with 0.74 and there have been a lot of improvements since then, especially for modern joysticks and gamepad support.
+But, that's not official, even though it's widely used.
+See https://github.com/dosbox-staging/dosbox-staging and https://launchpad.net/~feignint/+archive/ubuntu/dosbox-staging/ for more details.

+         sudo add-apt-repository ppa:feignint/dosbox-staging
+         sudo apt update
+         sudo apt install dosbox-staging

+     And make sure fluidsynth is installed for the good tunes.

+         sudo apt install fluidsynth fluid-soundfont-gm fluid-soundfont-gs

   1. Install Lutris